Abuoblie/cogip/README.md

 #using the Mvc model
          #We tried to use the mvc model by creating an abstract class called Process handler that handles all the interactions with the database, a controller class that we called validation that commute between the view
          and the process handler and finally the views that shows the contents to users.
+ # the include folder
- # the include folder contains all the included files such as headers and footers
+            #the include folder contains all the included files such as headers and footers
+ #assets
            #the assets folder contains style sheets and logo